wmeints/tasty-beans/README.md

 ## Goals

-This demo solution is meant for me as a sample project to show off various pieces of technology.
-Currently, I'm using this to:
+We're trying to achieve a number of goals in this sample:

 * Demonstrate how to implement observability in ASP.NET Core 6
 * Demonstrate how to integrate your microservices with a data mesh/data platform